donsolo-khalifa/Core-Pose-Estimation-Collection/README.md

 ### 5. Run the Game
-Run the script to start the game (on GPU):
+Run the script to start the game (on CPU):
 ```bash
 python CpuSpaceInvaders.py
 ```